andersevenrud/proto-zoomy-ender/slicer/README.md

 ### Extruder

-> Firmware retraction!
+> Firmware retraction with exception of "Retract only on layer change"
+> that is filament dependent and slicer only.

 ```
 Minimum travel after retraction: 2
-Retract only on layer change: Yes
+Retract only on layer change: No
 ```